 flyadeal flies daily to Madinah from Riyadh.
 A map to the terminal is given below.

-Please make sure you arrive at least 90 minutes before your flight is scheduled to take off; the airport can get very busy.
+Please make sure you arrive at least two (2) hours before your flight is scheduled to take off to allow for increased checks and queues.
 Our gates close 30 minutes before departure and we will not be able to wait for you if you are late!